HarveyTheDev/landing-page/README.md

 When you compare this landing page to my first project (Odin Recipes), it shows just how far I've come in a relatively short period of time.

+Please note, this project is not yet optimized for mobile devices.

 Next stop, JavaScript.